GETTING MARRIED BUT DON’T LIKE POSING?

 Finally, how I take an unposed posed photo.

-In order to compliment my reportage wedding photography style, the style of my couple portraits are very natural making the most of the venue and backdrop of your wedding venue.
+To compliment my reportage wedding photography style, the style of my couple portraits is very natural making the most of the venue and backdrop of your wedding venue.
 I rarely tell a couple how to stand or where to put their hands unless I feel something looks awkward in the photo.
-I prefer couples to mould into each other naturally and do what they would do naturally without me saying “put your hand here, leg there etc etc. Oh and and I don’t see cheese!
+I prefer couples to mould into each other naturally and do what they would do naturally without me saying “put your hand here, leg there etc etc. Oh and I don’t see cheese!

 I hope this post was useful and, if so, I’d love it if you could share it with your friends.

-You can also take a look through my wedding portfolio which highlights more photos throughout wedding days not just of couples but of their guests too which I hope will give you a good idea of how I photograph wedding days from start to finish.
+You can also take a look through my wedding portfolio of natural photos which highlights more photos throughout wedding days not just of couples but of their guests too which I hope will give you a good idea of how I photograph wedding days from start to finish.

 If you are getting married and would like to check my availability, please contact me.